otrv4/otrv4/otrv4.md

     MKmac = SHA3(0x01 || Cs_j)
     ```

-5. Use the Enc key to encrypt the message, and the MAC key to calculate its mactag.
+5. Use the Enc key to encrypt the message with Xsalsa, and the MAC key to calculate its mactag with SHA3.

     ```
-    ciphertext = Enc(MKenc, m)
+    ciphertext = Xsalsa_Enc(MKenc, m)
+    mactag = SHA3(MKmac || ciphertext)
-    msg = ciphertext || Mac(MKmac, ciphertext)
+    msg = ciphertext || mactag
     ```

 6. Derive the next sending Chain Key